-Having Difficulties with Clinical Billing?
+Clinical Lab Billing?

 Many labs felt an initial shock wave in 2014 when the Protecting Access to Medicare Act (PAMA) was signed into law, and again in 2018 when new payment rates became effective.
 But with additional restrictions and reporting requirements, as well as deeper PAMA payment cuts on the horizon, clinical labs are bracing for the full impact.
 For many small and medium labs, it will prove difficult to make a profit, and some may struggle to break even.
 This is especially true when you consider the existing challenge of obtaining insurance contracts and receiving appropriate reimbursement.
 Narrowing insurance payments and issues collecting patient payments only make matters worse.

-Certified Billing Experts
+Clinical Laboratories Billing Experts

-However, for the majority of clinical laboratories the outlook doesn’t have to be so dismal.
+However, for the majority of clinical laboratories, the outlook doesn’t have to be so dismal.
 Making efficient and timely adjustments to both back-office and front-office procedures can make all the difference.
 Submitting complete and accurate claims has never been more important to the success of your lab.
-Not only is it imperative that CPT and IDC-10 codes be correct, but claims must also be coded to the highest level of specificity to prove medical necessity.
-And time is of the essence – the limited window for reporting clinical diagnoses and submitting claims means you may have to adjust the pace of your administrative and billing processes.
+Not only is it imperative that CPT and ICD-10 codes be correct, but claims must also be coded to the highest level of specificity to prove medical necessity.
+And time is of the essence – the limited window for reporting clinical diagnoses and submitting claims means you may have to adjust the pace of your administrative and clinical lab billing processes.
 This can especially be challenging when the ordering provider sends a requisition with missing, incomplete, or incorrect information.